 If you are married to an unbeliever and you are a Christian, we are instructed to remain in the marriage.
 However, I believe this scripture is telling us that if your unbelieving spouse decides to opt out of the marriage, let him/her leave.
 In that instance, I also think that the bible says you are not bound to that marriage and that you can remarry if you believe that you do not have the grace from God to stay single.

-These are the only two conditions that the bible has mentioned reasons for divorce and remarriage.
+These are the only two conditions that the Bible has mentioned reasons for divorce and remarriage.
 If you decide to divorce your spouse for reasons other than the above two, it is possible to do so although God is not happy with this.
-In such instances, the bible has commanded you to stay unmarried.
+In such instances, the Bible has commanded you to stay unmarried.
 It is not an easy task so this is something that you must personally seek God’s face for.
 “But to the married I give instructions, not I, but the Lord, that the wife should not leave her husband (but if she does leave, she must remain unmarried, or else be reconciled to her husband), and that the husband should not divorce his wife (1 Corinthians 7:10,11).”

 A quick talk on spousal abuse.

 In the series, 9 things to consider when choosing a spouse, I talked about the importance of avoiding a potential spouse who abuses you.
 If you are married to someone who abuses you, I advise that you separate yourself from that person.
 I am not saying you should divorce the person.
 Move out of that home immediately and do your praying and marital healing from the outside.
 With regards to divorce in such instances, the safe thing is to go with what the bible says and stay unmarried (1 Corinthians 7:10,11).
-See a family/marital counsellor/pastor but don’t stay and get yourself broken and/or killed.
+See a family/marital counselor/pastor but don’t stay and get yourself broken and/or killed.

 In conclusion, whether or not you are divorced or remarried, don’t beat yourself up.
 Jesus still loves you.